 How much money do I need in my account to invest on margin?

 To purchase a security on margin, FINRA (a government-authorized regulator of brokerage firms) requires that you have at least $2,000 or 100% of the security’s purchase price (whichever value is less) deposited into your account.
-This is called the "margin minimum."
-If you’re flagged as a pattern day trader, you must have $25,000 in portfolio value (minus any cryptocurrency positions) before you continue day trading.
+This is called the margin minimum.

 Robinhood Securities, LLC (RHS) may also impose additional requirements and certain customers may not be eligible to use margin based on RHS internal guidelines.

-If you’re borrowing on margin and fall under $2k portfolio value (minus any cryptocurrency positions), you’re at risk of a margin call and potential liquidation.
+If you’re borrowing on margin and fall under $2,000 portfolio value (minus any crypto positions), you’re at risk of a margin call and potential liquidation.

 All investments involve risk including loss of principal.
 No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-Content is provided for informational purposes only; it does not constitute investment advice and is not a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+Content is provided for informational purposes only; it doesn’t constitute investment advice and isn’t a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
 Robinhood Financial can change its maintenance margin requirements at any time without prior notice.
 If the equity in your account falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.